Window Makeover - from white to black

 I had a few little patch tests on these window panes for at least 2 months before I decided to take the plunge and go dark.
 The conservatory in our house is such a beautiful feature, however the white paint was very tired and needed some serious TLC, so it was a choice between a fresh coat of white, a pale grey tone or a significant leap to black where the change would be difficult to reverse.
 I have always loved the more industrial look of Crittall windows and as this space is very traditional, I felt going dark would give it a more up-to-date feel while simultaneously accentuating the classic design of the doors.

 The dark won my heart in the end.
 I wanted the finish to be as matt as possible - to get that Crittall window feel – so the paint choice was extremely important.
 A friend of mine had recently been raving about Fusion Mineral Paint as it doesn't mark up and is easy to clean (unusual for a matt finish), however the colours were either too dark or or very blue.
 Eventually, I did a little tester using sample pots of the Navy and Ash Black and mixing them up in equal measures.
 This created a beautiful dark blue/grey tone, very similar to Farrow and Ball railings, just a tad darker.
 I found the perfect colour!

-- The paint colours mixed together equal measures - Before
+The paint colours mixed together equal measures (image on left hand side)

 The window frames were all sanded down then painted with 3 coats of the Fusion mix, no primer or sealer were needed, this paint is amazingly smooth to apply and a little goes a long way, I had bought a total of 12 paint pots, as they look small and I only ended up using 6 of them.
 The instant change in this room was unbelievable, it immediately framed the garden drawing the greenery inside and creating a sense of fluidity.